October 21, 2016

 But authenticity always come with an element of risk.
 The real risk is to waste time and money on communication products that are destined to fail.

-- Context: the #EUinmyRegion blogging competition has generated over 40 posts from bloggers in 16 countries, with more on the way
+- Context: the #EUinmyRegion blogging competition has generated over 40 posts from bloggers in 16 countries, with more on the way (Update: the 2017 edition generated over 100)

 - Recommended: The B.S.
 Meter Businesses Must Overcome and 17 other resources tagged authenticity on my Hub